On $d$-permutations and Pattern Avoidance Classes

+So the only case we need to consider is where there is an occurrence of $ab$ in $\sigma_L$ for some $b <a$; the argument for where $\sigma_L'$ contains the pattern $21$ is similar.
 Note that every element of $\sigma_L$ and $\sigma_L'$ still must be greater than every element of $\sigma_R$ and $\sigma_R'$, respectively; otherwise, they would contain an occurrence of $132$.
 This implies that $\sigma_R$ cannot contain elements in the interval $(b, n)$.
 Similarly, if $\sigma_R$ contains elements in the interval $[1, b)$, then $\boldsymbol{\sigma}$ would contain an occurrence of $321$.
 Thus, $\sigma_R$ is empty.
 Inserting $n+1$ to the left of $a$ gives an occurrence of $321$.
 And inserting $n+1$ to the right of $a$ gives an occurrence of $132$.
 Hence, nothing outside these cases avoids $132$ and $321$.

 Now we present each case: \begin{enumerate} \item We claim that only $(\sigma_L n (n+1) \sigma_R, \sigma_L' n (n+1) \sigma_R')$ avoids $132$ and $321$.